Arithmetics/nfl-over-under/README.md

-# NBA Over / Under
+# NFL Over / Under

-Application I built to host a competition to pick NBA Over/Under win totals and follow standings over the course of the season.
+Application I built to host a competition to pick NFL Over/Under win totals and follow standings over the course of the season.

 Live website running at: https://bt-nba.herokuapp.com/ (Account will need to be created to login).